The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

-Due to heterogeneous and multi-tier features of interdependent networks, the required management mechanisms or controls can vary for different networks.
-For example, the connectivity of sensor networks in smart grids or V2V communication networks requires higher security levels than the infrastructure networks, as the cyber space is more likely to be targeted by adversaries \cite{farooq18iobt}.
-Therefore, to manage and secure interdependent infrastructure networks, game-theoretic learning methods, espeically heterogeneous learning \cite{zhu10heter,zhu12heter}, can be used to design decentralized and resilient mechanisms that are responsive to attacks and adaptive to the dynamic environment, as different parties in interdependent infrastructure networks may acquire different information.
+Due to interdependent networks' heterogeneous and multi-tier features, the required management mechanisms or controls can vary for different networks.
+For example, the connectivity of sensor networks in smart grids or V2V communication networks requires higher security levels than the infrastructure networks, as cyberspace is more likely to be targeted by adversaries \cite{farooq18iobt}.
+Therefore, to manage and secure interdependent infrastructure networks, game-theoretic learning methods, especially heterogeneous learning \cite{zhu10heter,zhu12heter}, can be used to design decentralized and resilient mechanisms that are responsive to attacks and adaptive to the dynamic environment, as different parties in interdependent infrastructure networks may acquire different information.
 For further readings on this topic, we refer the reader to \cite{zhu12heter,juntao19infra} and references therein.

 Similar to distributed optimization and machine learning based on game-theoretic learning, the control of autonomous mobile robots can also be cast as a Nash equilibrium seeking problem over networks, where the equilibrium is viewed as the desired coordination of all robots \cite{kaminka10,inujima13}.
-For applications of this kind, where the nature of robot movements determines the network topologies, dynamic games over networks are considered and corresponding learning algorithms are employed.
+For applications of this kind, where the nature of robot movements determines the network topologies, dynamic games over networks are considered, and corresponding learning algorithms are employed.
 Based on their observations of the surroundings, robots rely on game-theoretic learning, for example, reinforcement learning, for developing self-rule policies, leading to a need for decentralized and scalable control laws for multi-agent robotic systems.
-Moreover, when combined with powerful function approximators, such as deep neural networks, reinforcement learning has proven to be effective for real-world multi-agent robotic controls and this area of research, termed deep multi-agent reinforcement learning \cite{kaiqing_overview,foerster2016learning}, is growing rapidly and attracting attentions of researchers from machine learning, robotics as well as control communities.
+Moreover, reinforcement learning has proven effective for real-world multi-agent robotic control when combined with powerful function approximators, such as deep neural networks.
+This area of research, termed deep multi-agent reinforcement learning \cite{kaiqing_overview,foerster2016learning}, is growing rapidly and attracting the attention of researchers from machine learning, robotics as well as control communities.